DeSantis unveils an aggressive immigration and border security policy that largely mirrors Trump’s

 DeSantis’ plan says little about the millions of immigrants already living in the country illegally, aside from promising to deport those who have overstayed their visas.
 Deporting such people has been a challenge that has eluded authorities for decades.

+DeSantis was supportive of one audience member who suggested that the “invasion” at the border constituted an “act of war.”

+“I think the state of Texas has the right to declare an invasion,” DeSantis told the man.
+“You’re going to see as president under Article 2 of the Constitution, you have a responsibility and a duty to protect the country.
+We are going to do that and we are going to do that robustly.”

 Peoples reported from New York.
-Associated Press writers Elliot Spagat in San Diego; Will Weissert and Colleen Long in Washington; and Jill Colvin in New York contributed to this report.
+Associated Press writers Elliot Spagat in San Diego, Will Weissert and Colleen Long in Washington, and Jill Colvin in New York contributed to this report.